hean01/hean01.github.io/content/post/m02-JAO-mead.md

 floating to build up some mold, no off smells yet but I think I can see some build up on the orange fruits floating at top of mead.
 To be on the safe side I will do this tomorrow.

+### Day 17 - 2017-04-26

+I racked this mead today off the fruits and sediment.
+I also took a taste of it and the most significant tastes are alcohol and the clove.
+Almost no resamblance of orange and yeast.
+Feels like this is set to go for aging.
+I did not take a gravity reading.